oscimp/WRTD-FMC-ADC/si570/README.md

 ## 3. What is left to explore

 To synchronize the ADC clock, we will need to modify the FPGA design in some way.
-The issue is that it is basically impossible to simulate the whole design, so debugging any changes will be a pain.
+The issue is that it is seems extremely difficult from our perspective to simulate the whole design or even some parts of it, so debugging any modofocations will be a pain.

 ### Phase lock loop inside the FPGA